MakeSchool-Tutorials/Tip-Calculator-Swift4/P5-Tip-Calculator-Logic/content.md

 We'll fix this first, by implementing a _Calculate Button_ that will appear right above the keyboard.

 > [info]
 To keep things simple, there's a bit of _magic_ that happens behind these scene for our soon-to-be calculate button.
-We've abstracted the majority into a custom `UITextField` subclasses which will replace our current `UITextField`.
+We've abstracted the majority into a custom `UITextField` subclass which will replace our current `UITextField`.
 Even if you don't fully understand how our calculate button is being displayed, bear with us for now!

 ## Adding a Calculate Button